The Epoch Times: History and relation to Falun Gong

 In 2008, David Ownby, director of the Center for East Asian Studies at the Université de Montréal and the author of Falun Gong and the Future of China, said Falun Gong practitioners set up the newspaper with their own money.
 He described The Epoch Times as wishing to be taken seriously as a global newspaper rather than being judged on the basis of its strong association with Falun Gong.
 He wrote: "Epoch Times is a newspaper with a mission, that of reporting on issues bearing on human rights throughout the world, which allows for considerable focus on China and Falun Gong."

-Canadian scholar Clement Tong wrote The Epoch Times "operates as a mouthpiece for" Falun Gong without an official statement of affiliation with the movement.
+Canadian scholar Clement Tong wrote that The Epoch Times "operates as a mouthpiece" for Falun Gong without an official statement of affiliation with the movement.

 In 2009, Li Hongzhi, the founder of Falun Gong, appeared at the newspaper's headquarters in Manhattan and called for the expansion of The Epoch Times to "become regular media".
 Li has called The Epoch Times "our media", along with the NTD digital production company and the Shen Yun dance troupe.
-Two former employees said that top editors traveled to meet with Li at Falun Gong's compound, Dragon Springs, where he weighed in on editorial and strategic decisions; The Epoch Times denied that a meeting took place.
+Two former employees said that top editors traveled to meet with Li at Falun Gong's compound, Dragon Springs, where he weighed in on editorial and strategic decisions; The Epoch Times denied that a meeting ever took place.

 Former Epoch Times employees have noted Falun Gong practitioners' involvement in the management and editorial process.
-Three anonymous former employees said Epoch Times workers were encouraged to attend weekly "Fa study" sessions outside work hours to study Li's teachings.
+Former employees, some speaking anonymously, have said Epoch Times workers were encouraged to attend weekly "Fa study" sessions outside work hours to study Li's teachings.
 Former employees have said that criticizing The Epoch Times amounts to disobeying Li.

 The Epoch Times runs frequent promotional stories about the related Shen Yun dance troupe.
-The New Yorker's review of Shen Yun called The Epoch Times "the world's foremost purveyor of Shen Yun content."
+The New Yorker's review of Shen Yun called The Epoch Times "the world's foremost purveyor of Shen Yun content".
+Since 2009, The Epoch Times has published at least 17,000 articles related to Shen Yun, promoting it and attacking its critics by insinuating that they are agents of the Chinese Communist Party.

-In a 2018 report, conservative think tank the Hoover Institution wrote, "the space for truly independent Chinese-language media in the United States has shrunk to a few media outlets supported by the adherents of Falun Gong, the banned religious sect in China, and a small publication and website called Vision Times", the report noting that the latter is also associated with Falun Gong.
+In a 2018 report, the conservative think tank Hoover Institution wrote, "the space for truly independent Chinese-language media in the United States has shrunk to a few media outlets supported by the adherents of Falun Gong, the banned religious sect in China, and a small publication and website called Vision Times", the report noting that the latter is also associated with Falun Gong.